mpvnet-player/mpv.net/Manual.md

 `C:\Users\%username%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`

 This will start the app on system start and have it running in the background.
-When the file association registration of mpv.net was executed then the app should find the location of mpv.net, alternativly the mpv.net folder can be added to the PATH environment variable of the current user.
+When the file association registration of mpv.net was executed then the app should find the location of mpv.net, alternativly the mpv.net folder can be added to the PATH environment variable.

 ## Context Menu